HGustavs/LenaSYS/backend-models/microservices/duggaSys services/Microservices.md

 ### refreshGithubRepo_ms.php
 Updates the metadata from the github repo if there's been a new commit.

 Please note, _refreshCheck_ and _newUpdateTime_ will later become their own microservices but are included in this microservice for now to ensure functionality.

+__Include original service files:__ sessions.php, basic.php, gitfetchService.php

 __Querys used in this microservice:__